-Change in Control Retirement Disability

-Following a change in control, outstanding RSUs will vest upon a qualifying termination or continued employment through the original vesting date, and will be paid as soon as practicable following the original vesting date.
-All outstanding RSUs pay out in shares if the CET1 Ratio is met or exceeded as of the last-completed quarter-end.
+Change in Control Retirement Disability Following a change in control, outstanding RSUs will vest upon a qualifying termination or Outstanding RSUs continue in effect in continued employment through the original vesting date, and will be paid as soon as practicable accordance with their terms as if the following the original vesting date.
+All outstanding RSUs pay out in shares if the CET1 Ratio is grantee had remained employed through met or exceeded as of the last-completed quarter-end.
+If the CET1 Ratio is not met, the remaining each vesting date. tranches will be forfeited and expire.
+Dividend equivalents cease to accrue at the change in control date.